colebaty/forms/README.md

 ## Barcodes

-Using a simple smartphone barcode scanner app, I determined that the style of barcode used on the sample form sent to us by the DLA office.
+Using a simple smartphone barcode scanner app, I determined the style of barcode used on the sample form sent to us by the DLA office.
 As it turns out, many barcodes can be reproduced in PDFs by simply setting the field font to one of the many standard barcode fonts.
 All that's required after that is to supply